wughangar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print contents of two files
+command to display last 10lines